OlegApanovich/laravel-bookmark-application/README.md

 php artisan serve
 ```

 That's all.
-Now you can browse your application by follow link http://127.0.0.1:8000
+Now you can browse your application by following the link http://127.0.0.1:8000

 #### Optional
-For some hosting environment you need to run additional commands to provide appropriate file permission and generate app secret key
+For some hosting environments, you need to run additional commands to provide appropriate file permissions and generate an app secret key

 chmod -R gu+w storage